|

 Recommended Ages: 6-14*

-Physical Demand: [4] = Activity includes around 1 mile of walking on uneven terrain and hills.
+Physical Demand: [3] = Activity includes ½-1 mile of walking on uneven terrain; may include hills.

 Cost: $15 per child.
 No charge for accompanying adult.